-Effectively managing your budget can lead to a reduction in wasted time and resources so that you don’t lose out in the long run.
-However, knowing where to start when it comes to balancing and planning a budget can be tricky.
+Effectively managing your budget can reduce wasted time and resources, so you don’t lose out in the long run.
+However, knowing where to start when it comes to balancing and budget planning can be tricky.
 With a budget template, you can easily track, monitor, and control money going in and out of your accounts.

 There are plenty of Google Sheets budget templates, or you can customize your own from scratch.
-You can also use a work management platform like monday.com with built-in budget boards and templates to help you get started quickly.
+You can also use monday.com’s AI Work Platform with built-in budget boards, dashboards, automations, and templates to help you get started quickly.

 Regardless of which option you choose, understanding the ins and outs of using a budget template will help you make the most of it.
 In this article, we’ll take you through the details of using different budget templates so that you can find a solution that works for you.